theochem/Selector/README.md

 - https://github.com/theochem/iodata
 - https://github.com/theochem/DiverseSelector

+Contribution guidelines are listed in [How to contribute](.github/CONTRIBUTING.md).

 *Please note that this package is under active development and the API is subject to change.*